Bocas Town, Bocas del Toro: Transportation

 Bocas del Toro is accessible by air or boat.
 Most visitors fly into Bocas del Toro "Isla Colón" International Airport from Costa Rica or Panama City.
 Ferries connect Almirante to Bocas del Toro.
 Buses run between David, Almirante, Changuinola, and the Costa Rican border.
 Islands and islets in the Bocas del Toro Archipelago are accessible only by private boat or water taxi.
 Many small communities line the string of islands and very few have roads.
 Many companies provide boat service to various islands and diving spots.

 Infrastructure

 Bocas del Toro lacks some basic infrastructure.
 A generator plant provides power to the towns of Isla Colon, Carenero and Bastimentos.
 The community does have a waste water (sewage) treatment plant, but not the same quality as found in the United States.
 The town lacks a water filtration or treatment system.
-Both the drinking water and the sea water have very high levels of fecal form bacteria.
+Both the drinking water and the sea water have very high levels of fecal coliform bacteria.